swiftlang/swift-evolution/proposals/NNNN-disconnected.md

     /// - Parameter value: The value to wrap in a disconnected region. public init(_ value: consuming sending Value)

-    /// Provides borrowing access to the wrapped value without consuming the
-    /// wrapper.
-    ///
-    /// Because this is a `borrow` accessor, the wrapped value cannot be
-    /// mutated or replaced through it, preserving the disconnected region
-    /// property of the wrapper.
-    public var value: Value { borrow }

     /// Consumes the disconnected wrapper and returns the underlying value.
     ///
     /// The returned value is `sending`, indicating it is in a disconnected